-I was simply attempting to communicate a complex idea using humor; that the problem of comparing a visual communication medium, like film, with a textual communication medium, like a book, is an essentially flawed comparison. the characters established in the visual medium are largely external, based on appearances controlled by a crew of people working behind the scenes making sure that you see what they want you to see, and interpret it the way they want you to interpret it.
+I was simply attempting to communicate a complex idea using humor; that the problem of comparing a visual communication medium, like film, with a textual communication medium, like a book, is an essentially flawed comparison. the characters established in the visual medium are largely external, based on appearances controlled by a crew of people working behind the scenes to make sure that you see what they want you to see and interpret it the way they want you to interpret it.

-Whereas a book, or a text message, is interpreted entirely within the brain of the reader.
-Consequently the characters you perceive in a novel (like Lord of the Rings to pick a novel at random) are almost entirely created by the reader, shaped by the reader’s perceptions and expectations.
-The characters belong to the reader in a much more personal way, and those characters mean more to the reader than the movie image means to the viewer.
+Whereas a book or a text message is interpreted entirely within the brain of the reader.
+Consequently the characters you perceive in a novel (like Lord of the Rings) are almost entirely created by the reader, shaped by the reader’s perceptions and expectations.
+The characters belong to the reader in a much more personal way and those characters mean more to the reader than the movie image means to the viewer.

-Consequently, contrasting movie characters (like a Disney hero, as another completely random example) with literary characters (like Aragorn, also a random choice) the individual will likely identify more readily with the literary character, even when the example given to represent that character is one captured in a film interpretation (this is why producers buy movie rights for books.
+Consequently, contrasting movie characters (like a Disney hero) with literary characters (like Aragorn) the individual will likely identify more readily with the literary character, even when the example given to represent that character is one captured in a film interpretation (this is why producers buy movie rights for books.
 Just FYI) because the character has more depth for the reader, has more meaning established in the reading public and this will lead to more butts in seats at the movie theater.

-Someone who understands just how unfair the comparison is might find it amusing to point out that the depth of understanding given to the literary character (as exampled by observing minor facts about the characters actual established history) lends an unfair advantage in favoritism compared to a cartoon fairytale crafted to be briefly viewed on a movie screen.
+Someone who understands just how unfair the comparison is might find it amusing to point out that the depth of understanding given to the literary character lends an unfair advantage in favoritism compared to a cartoon fairytale crafted to be briefly viewed on a movie screen.
 What I learned from that particular exchange is that I was wrong to think that others would find that depth of perception amusing.
 Apparently.